 All persons employed as bus drivers as of July 1, 1994, must submit themselves to random drug testing, including random testing for evidence of alcohol use.
-Any bus driver found to have used an illegal drug will be terminated.
-Any bus driver found to have any measurable alcohol in his or her system during the school day is subject to disciplinary action as deemed appropriate.
-Any bud driver who refuses a drug or alcohol test will be terminated.
-Drug testing is a requirement of any employee, including coaches, who may drive a vehicle provided by the Board of Education.
+Any bus driver found to have used an illegal drug

 Emergency Evacuation Procedures

 Georgia Board of Education rules require that ALL students receive instruction in safe bus riding and emergency evacuation procedures.
 This requirement is for all students regardless of whether they are transported to and from school on regular basis.
 Simply posting rules and evacuation procedures does not satisfy this requirement.
 Simulated drills are to be conducted twice during the school year.